 Why Green or Blue?

-Green screens are popular because current digital video camera image sensors are more sensitive to bright green, which can offer less visual “noise” (where the footage looks grainy), and produce a cleaner key in post production editing.
+Green screens are popular because current digital video camera image sensors are more sensitive to bright green.
+This creates less visual “noise” (where the footage looks grainy) and produces a cleaner key in post-production video editing.

 Before venturing down the creative rabbit hole of green screen “imagination land”, you need to get clear on your strategy first.